 Quick Questions and Answers about the Fern Canyon Trail (more info below)

 - Can you drive to the Fern Canyon trail?
 Yes, but… it won’t be easy.
 The road isn’t super well-maintained (think pot holes), you’ll need to drive through multiple streams filled with water, and it’s kinda twisty and turny.
 The water level will depend on how much rain the area saw lately.

-- How much does Fern Canyon cost? $8 for day use (although it’s included in the National Parks Pass – so pick that up if you’re planning to visit a few parks).
+- How much does Fern Canyon cost? $12 for day use with a permit — a new change for 2022 (although it’s included in the National Parks Pass – so pick that up if you’re planning to visit a few parks).

 - Are dogs allowed at Fern Canyon?
 Technically no, (dogs are not allowed on any trails in Prairie Creek Redwoods State Park), but we saw a few when we were there.
 Personally, I honestly wouldn’t bring my dog because of the potential wildlife (read more about the elk below).

 - How hard is hiking the Fern Canyon trail?
 Honestly, not very hard.
 The entire Fern Canyon hike is just about a mile or so.
 You will need to walk through some shallow water, though, so expect to get a bit wet!

 - Do you need a permit to hike Fern Canyon?
 YES!
 As of March 2022, you need a permit to visit the Gold Bluffs Beach Day-Use Area and the Fern Canyon Trailhead between May 1st and September 30th.
 Grab your permit here.
 This is super important because without one, you won’t be allowed to park at the trailhead.
 You can however still hike the 10.7 miles to Fern Canyon via the James Irvine Trail.
 ACK!
 No thanks, haha.